 Vegan Tuna Appetizer

-We love serving this on small squares of sandwich bread and slices of cucumber.
-Cut the bread into dice (remove the edges if you like), then top it with a slice of a cucumber and a tablespoon of the vegan tuna.
+We love serving this on small squares of sandwich bread and cucumber slices.
+Cut the bread into dice (remove the edges if you like), then top it with a slice of cucumber and a tablespoon of the vegan tuna.
 Top with a small piece of tomato.

 To make this even easier, you can use crackers instead of bread.

 You can also make stuffed cherry tomatoes.
-Cut off the top part of the tomato, then with a small teaspoon or small knife remove the inside of the tomato.
+Cut off the top part of the tomato, then remove the inside with a small teaspoon or small knife.
 Now fill them with vegan tuna and serve.
 They are perfect vegan starters!